 The age group most often affected by hearing loss is Senior citizens.
 However, reports in recent years show hearing loss is also on the rise among teenagers.
 What’s behind the rise?
 Researchers believe earbuds and headphones are to blame.
 Do earbuds cause hearing loss?
 Not on their own!
 It’s actually the loud music being pumped directly into your ear canal for hours a day that ruins your hearing.

 A World Health Organization report found over 1 billion teens and young adults are at risk of losing their hearing due to unsafe listening practices.

 How do earbuds cause hearing loss?

 Inside your inner ear tiny hair cells transmit sound to your brain.
 Loud sounds cause these tiny hair cells to bend and break leaving you with hearing loss.
-Unfortunately, there is currently no way to repair them once they’ve been broken.
+Unfortunately, once they’ve been broken there is no way to repair them.

 Any noise that measures over 85dB can damage the hair cells after a certain length of time.
 A blow dryer runs about 90dB, a lawn mower hits 106dB and a jet plane lands about 120dB.
 Hearing loss can occur after 8 hours of unprotected exposure to noise over 85dB in your lifetime.
 As the decibels increase the length of time it takes to damage the delicate structures of your inner ear decreases.

 Anyone looking to protect their hearing, but still use earbuds should use the 60/60 rule.
 Limit the use of headphones to 60 minutes at a time and at 60 percent of the device’s maximum volume.
 If you are frequently on a subway or an airplane and find yourself turning up the volume to tune out the noise around you, you should consider investing in noise cancelling headphones.
 These allow you to reduce ambient noise, thereby saving your ears from painfully loud music.
 You should also take frequent listening breaks to allow your ears some rest.

 Symptoms of hearing loss